Jim Popp – General Manager

-Born in Elkin, North Carolina, Popp played his collegiate career at Michigan State.
-He and his wife Kimberly currently reside in North Carolina with their six children.
-Popp credits much of his success on the field to his family, especially his father Joe, a former NFL and college coach.
-Jim and his father share the privilege of being members of the Mooresville (NC) High School Hall of Fame, whose football stadium is named in Joe’s honour (Coach Joe Popp Stadium).
+Born in Elkin, North Carolina, he and his wife Kimberly still reside in the Tar Heel State with their six children.
+Popp gives much of the credit for his success to his father Joe, a former NFL and college coach.
+Both father and son are members of the Mooresville High School Hall of Fame.
+The North Carolina school plays its home games at Coach Joe Popp Stadium.

 2017-present: Toronto Argonauts, General Manager

 1996-2016: Montreal Alouettes, VP Football Operations and General Manager

-1994-95 Baltimore Stallions, General Manager & Director, Player Personnel
+1994-95: Baltimore Stallions, General Manager and Director, Player Personnel

-1992-93 Saskatchewan Roughriders, Wide Receivers Coach & Director, Player Personnel
+1992-93: Saskatchewan Roughriders, Wide Receivers Coach and Director, Player Personnel